marcin-koziel/inventory-tracker-challenge/README.md

 Considering numerous dependencies to this project exist, I will be using an ideal IDE such as Visual Studio Code to set up this project under installation.

 ### Prerequisites
-To run a Spring Boot application in Visual Studio Code, you need to install the following:
+To run this Spring Boot application in Visual Studio Code, you need to install the following:
 * <a href="https://www.microsoft.com/openjdk">Java Development Kit (JDK)</a>
 * <a href="https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack">Extension Pack for Java</a>
 * <a href="https://marketplace.visualstudio.com/items?itemName=pivotal.vscode-boot-dev-pack">Spring Boot Extension Pack</a>